janse180/dynamiccluster/index.md

 The sysadmin should choose the right components and apply the right policies to your cluster.

 This project is purely about Dynamic Cluster.
-For an example of how it works in a test environment, please see the all in one system in [citc](http://eresearchsa.github.io/citc/).
+The [Cluster in the Cloud](http://eresearchsa.github.io/citc/) project presents some examples on how it works in a test environment or a production environment.